whaledr/cetus/data-preprocessing/Readme.md

 # Whaledr spectrogram generation

-This section of the Pipeline involves generating [spetrograms](https://en.wikipedia.org/wiki/Spectrogram) which would be eventually used by the model to classify whale sound.
+This section of the Pipeline involves generating [spectrograms](https://en.wikipedia.org/wiki/Spectrogram) which would be eventually used by the model to classify whale sounds.

 |     Whale Spectrogram    |    Non-Whale Spectrogram     |
 |--------------------------|------------------------------|